emmajanedrews/base-template/_posts/2018-03-16-some-important-market-statistics-from-the-gta.md

 There have been 6,040 sales in the last 30 days, which is up 5.17% from a week ago.

-Now, let’s look at the the freehold market.
-In the freehold market there are 10,387 listings, with 3,646 freehold properties having sold in the last 30 days.
+Now, let’s look at the freehold market.
+In the freehold market, there are 10,387 listings, with 3,646 freehold properties having sold in the last 30 days.
 Inventory is at 2.8 months of supply. **This is a great sign for anyone currently looking to sell in this market.**

 The condo market, however, is seeing what are likely the highest profits right now.
 There are currently 4,096 listings on the condo market, which is up 3.6% from last week.
 Sales are also up in this market.
 There have been 2,394 sales in the condo market in the last 30 days.
 As far as supply, the condo market is holding steady at 1.7 months of inventory.